About Bee Natural Beauty

 The natural line harnesses the healing, replenishing and cleansing properties of honey in four honey-laced botanical and nut fragrance options.

-Bee Natural combines 100% Australian Beechworth Honey with nut and botanical extracts and oils carefully selected to be as pure as possible (products are 98% natural).
+Bee Natural combines 100% Australian Beechworth Honey with nut and botanical extracts and oils carefully selected to be as pure as possible.
 Gentle on you, the environment and the honeybees.

 Our skin care range does not contain artificial colours, synthetic fragrances, sulphates and parabens, is not tested on animals and is made in Australia.